imjoseangel/sandbox/docs/terminatingpod.md

 # Kubernetes Pods Stuck in Terminating: A Resolution Guide

-A Pod or even a namespace deletion can take some time to deleted or even become a nightmare with a hanging `Terminating` process.
+A Pod deletion can take some time to get deleted or even hang on `Terminating`.

-In this post, we will explain possible causes, tips to delete a namespace or pod and how to proceed when there is a Pod on `Terminating` state.
+In this post, we will explain possible causes and give some useful tips to delete PODS when hanging on `Terminating` state.

-## Reasons for a terminating state
+## Reasons for a pod on `Terminating` state

+Leaving out bugs or node issues, the two most common reasons

 ### The PreStop hook and terminationGracePeriodSeconds